jed/domo/README.md

 The first argument is an optional attributes object, mapping camelCased attribute names to attribute values.

-All subsequent arguments are optional and appended as child nodes, with any non-DOM arguments turned into text nodes.
+All subsequent arguments are optional and appended as child nodes.
+Each child is appended as is if it's already a node (has a `nodeType` property), or converted to a  text node otherwise.
+This allows you to append any DOM node generated elsewhere.

 ### CSS(*selector*, [*properties*...])